Keith Levene

 Julian Keith Levene (18 July 1957 – 11 November 2022) was an English musician who was a founding member of both the Clash and Public Image Ltd (PiL).
-While Levene was in PiL, their 1978 debut album Public Image: First Issue reached No. 22 on the UK album charts, and its lead track "Public Image" broke the top 10 UK singles chart.
+While Levene was in PiL, their debut studio album Public Image: First Issue (1978) reached No. 22 on the UK album charts, and its lead track "Public Image" broke the top 10 UK singles chart.

 Levene was born and raised in London, and although initially influenced by progressive rock, his musical taste changed after meeting fellow Clash founder Mick Jones.
 His punk and post-punk guitar sounds have been described as "both melodic and discordant, sonorous and violent".

 Early years and success

 Levene was born in Muswell Hill, London on 18 July 1957.
 His father was Jewish.
 He was a fan of early ska, Reggae, dub music, The Beatles and progressive rock; at fifteen he worked as a roadie for Yes on their Close to the Edge tour, "cleaning Alan White's cymbals" amongst other mundane duties.

 He became a founding member of the Flowers of Romance and notably the Clash, when in 1976, he helped persuade Joe Strummer to leave the pub rock band the 101ers and join the Clash.
 Although he left the band before their first studio recordings, he co-wrote "What's My Name", which appeared on their first album.
 Levene would later document his time with the Clash in his autobiography I WaS a TeeN GuiTariST 4 the CLaSH!
 When interviewed about the book, Levene recalled "I was a kid, I was into all sorts of music, The Beatles, reggae, and at the time, prog rock.
 I’d just finished a tour with Yes as a roadie, which is another story also explained in the book.
 So basically you’re hanging out with me from when I was about 15 when I got a job with Yes, and then I didn’t get kicked off the tour, but I kinda got told not to come back on another one.
 It was amazing for me and then, unplanned I started making this migration to West London and I tell you what happened, I take you there.
 Like when I met Mick Jones and how I talk about the scene that was emerging..."